Key Learning Points

 Bladder point 67 is an acupuncture point on the small toe.
-In Chinese medicine it has properties which make it very useful:
+In Chinese medicine it’s very useful:

 By the way!
-If you find this page useful, or would like to contribute to it or add your comments please click here.
-It takes you to where you can make a contribution.
+If you find this page useful, or would like to contribute to it you can leave your comments near the very foot of the page in the box there.

 On the dorsal (upper) surface of the small toe (the fifth toe, digitus minimus) lateral and proximal to the nail.